Preserving the History and Culture of Tatong and District.

 Meetings

-The Tatong Heritage Group will meet monthly, to consider projects, funding, and avenues of investigating, collecting, and securing items and knowledge of Tatong's heritage.
+The Tatong Heritage Group meets bi-monthly, to consider projects, funding, and avenues of investigating, collecting, and securing items and knowledge of Tatong's heritage.

-Meetings are on the fourth Monday of the Month, at 8pm, now in the Tatong Memorial Hall, on the corner of Tiger Hill Road & Tatong Rd.
+Meetings will be held on the 4th Monday of every Odd Month, in the Tatong Memorial Hall, on the corner of Tiger Hill Road & Tatong Rd, starting at 3:30pm (change of week & time as of July 2024)

 Contact us via tatongheritage at yahoo.com.au